Let's continue, shall we?

 A week or so ago, I share with you the first 5 Blogging Bloopers and had said I would post 6-10 the next day.
 Well life has it's way of making it's way into business!
 LOL.
 Anyway here is what I promised and a link back to that original 1-5 that I wrote about.

 6 - 10 Blogging Bloopers by Beginners.

-- You think that once you've writte your post, you're done.
+- You think that once you've written your post, you're done.
 Oh So Not True!!!
 The next step should be a 20 minute editing review.
-Typos, misspelled words, run-on sentences, punctuation...They may not see like much to you, but if you have a client who is looking for a professional, they are expecting your work to be professional as well and that includes reviewing your work once, twice.
-Maybe have a co-worker or friend review it as well.
+Typos, misspelled words, run-on sentences, punctuation...They may not seem like much to you, but if you have a client who is looking for a professional, they are expecting your work to be professional as well.
+That includes reviewing your work once, maybe twice.
+You might want to have a co-worker or friend review it as well.
 There is no such thing as too many eyes!